RedHatProductSecurity/osidb-bindings/DEVELOP.md

     * regenerate bindings
     * replace version on all places with new OSIDB bindings based on the latest OSIDB version
     * commit and push the changes
-    * open merge request creation in browser
+    * open pull request creation in browser

-3) Confirm MR creation opened by the relase script
+3) Confirm PR creation opened by the relase script

 4) Confirm CI passes

-5) Merge MR
+5) Merge PR

 6) Tag new release in git - this will trigger the build and upload to PyPI
     ```